Ace0910/Ace0910/README.md

 Future:

 I don't think about the future often, but when I do, I see myself with 2 dogs.
-I'm not 100 percent sure which job I'd want, but I'm thinking of a criminal attorney, a teacher, a psycho therapist, or an artist.
+I'm not 100 percent sure which job I'd want, but I'm thinking of a criminal attorney, a teacher, a psychotherapist, or an artist.

 My DREAM school is Yale or the University of Utah.
 (I know, very different)

-If your ever sad:
+If you're ever sad:

-I like the songs bullet, Nights Like These, anything 4 U!, and Not allowed!!! (:
+I like the songs Bullet, Nights Like These, anything 4 U!, and Not allowed!!! (:

+Also.. if ya know me then you know I can be a b**** to people who have wronged me but I'm also rlly forgiving usually.

+I dont hate anyone but I dislike one.